juanmamaffei/chamber_of_secrets/docs/pending.md

 - Password generator.
 - User field (and another fields).
 - Authorized user only can read passwords.
-- Updating passwords doesn't refresh but create new item (only in frontend).
-When refreshing page, all works fine.
+- Updating passwords doesn't refresh but create new item (only in frontend.
+When refreshing page, all works fine).
 - Avoid duplicates in authorized users.
 - Confirmation messages in cancel new password and delete password.
 - Lock screen with pin.